-One concern that arises here is that the treatment effect could be a result of delivering a stark negative (positive) message to the participants that might simply set them in a bad (good) mood, thereby affecting their prosociality more generally.
-In order to investigate this possibility and to test whether the received evaluation of one's own immigrant ingroup indeed has a differential impact on the inter-minority relations, I elicit participants' generosity in a situation unrelated to immigration, captured by giving in an (extended) dictator game.
-The results, however, show that, in difference to the donations benefiting the refugees, the dictator giving was not affected by the treatment variation.
-In addition, a collected measure of participants' post-treatment mood shows that the treatment effect is not propagated through its effect on participants' mood.
+My design allows me to rule out the mechanism whereby the treatment effect results from delivering a stark negative (positive) message to the participants, which might simply set them in a bad (good) mood, thereby affecting their prosociality more generally.
+To do this, I elicit participants' post-treatment generosity in a situation unrelated to immigration, captured by giving in a dictator game with an anonymous other participant.
+The results, show that, in difference to the donations benefiting the refugees, the dictator giving is not affected by the treatment variation.
+Additionally, a collected measure of participants' post-treatment mood shows that the treatment did not affect participants' mood.